SoggyRhino/4337-Project1/devlog.md

 Completed the interactive and batch mode functions.

 Future plans
- - Create a "main" function that runs interative or batch based on flags
+ - Create a "main" function that runs interactive or batch based on flags
  - Clean up the output to match what is expected in the instructions
  - Clean up the code, reorder fix comments
  - Work on a read me

+### (October 24 11am)
+ - Plan to accomplish
+    - Basically I want to finish the code for the project as there's not much left.
+Just the main and cleaning up the code.

+ - Random
+   - Main was very simple to implement just if prompt?
+   - I was running everything in dr racket, and it was working fine but cmd gives different values on input, now i need to handle carriage returns and newlines